-The David/Asaph Project, primarily based in the Dallas/Fort Worth area since the late 1990’s, composes and records new music set to the text of the Psalms.
-Each psalm is performed without paraphrase from the biblical text (KJV) with contemporary music.
+The David/Asaph Project, founded by David Albracht in Dallas, Texas, in the late 1990’s, composes and records new music set to the text of the Psalms.
+Each musical-setting of the psalm is performed without paraphrase from the biblical text (KJV).

-The debut album Psalmody, released in 2001 featured 12 of the Psalms composed with new melodies in contemporary musical styles including rock, folk, R & B and classical.
-The Dallas Morning News named Psalmody the “Year’s Best Christian Music Album for 2001”.
-See source review
+The debut album, Psalmody, released in 2001, featured twelve of the Psalms set to new music in contemporary musical styles including rock, folk, R & B and classical.
+Later that year, the Dallas Morning News named Psalmody the “Year’s Best Christian Music Album”.
+See source review See DMN Year’s Best review

-The latest album, Pastoral Psalms, originally released in 2014, was revised and remastered for re-release in 2016.
-The album features 10 of the Psalms in an acoustic, unplugged, “pastoral” style.
-A choral version of Psalm 23, arranged by Paul Ayres in the UK and recorded by the Collegium Musicum of London Chamber Choir, was added as an extra track for the re-release.
+The next album, Pastoral Psalms, initially released in 2014, featured ten Psalms in an acoustic, unplugged, “pastoral” style.
+The following year, a choral version of the fifth track, Psalm 23, was arranged by Paul Ayres in the UK and recorded by the Collegium Musicum of London Chamber Choir, entitled Psalm 23, The Lord is my Shepherd.

 In May of 2018, Paul Ayres completed three choir & orchestra arrangements of psalm-settings by David Albracht.
 He conducted and and recorded these works with the London Voices and the London Symphony Orchestra at Abbey Road Studios.
 The recordings were released on the Make a Joyful Noise! album, and included Psalm 66, vs. 1-4 (Make a Joyful Noise), Psalm 48 (Great is the Lord), and Psalm 115 (Not unto us, O Lord).
 Paul continues to arrange choral works of David’s psalm-settings, and is currently working with Psalm 22.